natealcedo/dotfiles/README.md

 1. Use the adobe source pro font instsalled from the fonts for vim-powerline/airline.
 Gives abit of margin between lines.
    This helps with using Vim on Ubuntu since gnome terminal doe'snt give the ability to do this manually

+### Make Unity look good
+1. Use flat theme
+2. Plank for dock
+3. And make boxes transparent

 #Enjoy!